Strategic Areas of Development in Research

 Canada and the World

 Given its bilingualism, its bijural tradition and its location in the nation’s capital, “Canada’s University” naturally places a high research priority on issues and themes pertaining to Canada, Canada’s role in the world, and its response to global challenges.
 Issues related to francophone communities in Canada, especially in Ontario, are an important priority for the University.
-Included in this area is a broad array of pressing cultural, social and ethical issues, alongside those pertaining to politics and policy.
-These themes touch on the core endeavours of all faculties at the University:
+This area includes a broad range of pressing cultural, social and ethical issues, as well as those relevant to politics and policy.
+These themes cross all faculties within the University.

 - la Francophonie

-Over the past 15 years, the University of Ottawa has developed significant strength in information and communication technology.
+The university’s significant strength in information and communication technology was the initial driving force for e-Society.
 These technologies enable innovation in many fields, such as health, scientific discovery, business, education, Internet law and the visual arts.
-Understanding the social, cultural and legal impacts of the evolution towards an e-society is an important theme within this area:
+Understanding the social, cultural and legal impacts of the evolution was also an important theme.

 Molecular and Environmental Sciences

-The convergence of technologies at the unit level (bits, atoms and genes) has the potential to generate important innovations not only in the treatment of diseases but also to impact the environment through the development of new green processes that will support both economic prosperity and environmental sustainability, among other.
+The convergence of technologies at the unit level (bits, atoms and genes) has the potential to generate important innovations in many areas, such as supporting health through the treatment of diseases and having impacts on the environment through the development of new green processes that support both economic prosperity and environmental sustainability.
 Measuring trace substances and understanding the mechanisms by which contaminants alter the environment and human health is also an important aspect of this cluster.
-At the same time, the ethical, legal and regulatory challenges posed by the power of new technologies need to be addressed in a multidisciplinary approach, involving research in engineering and sciences as well as business, law, humanities and social sciences.
+At the same time, the ethical, legal and regulatory challenges of these new technologies need to be addressed through a multidisciplinary approach, which involves research in engineering and sciences as well as business, law, humanities and social sciences.
+Materials, an emerging research strength at uOttawa, focuses on the development of biomaterials and optoelectronic materials for a broad range of innovative applications such as biomedicine, digital communications and optimal quantum computing.
+This area complements and builds on existing research strengths in catalysis and photonics.

 - Sustainable Environment